Clinton Morrison: Birmingham City

 Morrison made his first appearance of the 2003–04 season, coming on as an 81st-minute substitute, in a 0–0 draw against Southampton on 23 August 2003.
 Since returning to the first team, he found himself behind the pecking order and played as Birmingham City's second striker.
-It wasn't until on 13 December 2003 when Morrison scored his first goal of the season, in a 2–0 win against Leicester City.
+On 13 December 2003, Morrison scored his first goal of the season, in a 2–0 win against Leicester City.
 He later scored four more goals, including scoring two goals in two consecutive matches against Charlton Athletic and Wolverhampton Wanderers.
 Despite not able to produce goals as done before, Morrison's commitment and hard work were praised by his teammates.
 At the end of the 2003–04 season, he made thirty–seven appearances and scoring five times in all competitions.

 At the start of the 2004–05 season, Morrison was sidelined with a knee injury while on international duty and was sidelined for a month.
-It wasn't until on 28 August 2004 when he returned to the first team, coming on as a 72nd-minute substitute, in a 1–0 loss against Tottenham Hotspur.
+On 28 August 2004, he returned to the first team, coming on as a 72nd-minute substitute, in a 1–0 loss against Tottenham Hotspur.
 Since returning from injury, Morrison rotated in and out of the starting line–up, but around the same time, he began to form a decent strike partnership with Emile Heskey.
-It wasn't until on 21 September 2004 when Morrison scored his first goal of the season, in a 3–1 win against Lincoln City in the third round of the League Cup.
+On 21 September 2004, Morrison scored his first goal of the season, in a 3–1 win against Lincoln City in the third round of the League Cup.
 However, he suffered a knee injury while on international duty and was sidelined for a month.
-It wasn't until on 21 November 2004 when Morrison returned to the starting line–up against Blackburn Rovers and played 65 minutes before being substituted, as Birmingham City drew 3–3.
+On 21 November 2004, Morrison returned to the starting line–up against Blackburn Rovers and played 65 minutes before being substituted, as Birmingham City drew 3–3.
 In a follow–up match against Norwich City, he scored his second goal of the season, in a 1–1 draw.
 He then scored three goals in three consecutive matches between 12 December 2004 and 26 December 2004.
 Following a 2–1 loss against Bolton Wanderers on 4 January 2005, Morrison was charged by the FA for his improper conduct and was expected to serve a one match suspension; instead, he was fined and warned of the conduct.
 On 14 January 2005, Morrison began talks with Birmingham City over a new contract.
 Following this, he continued to rotate in and out of the starting line–up as the 2004–05 season progressed.
 At the end of the 2004–05 season, Morrison made twenty–nine appearances and scoring five times in all competitions.